How to Become a Business Analyst

 The two recommended jobs that students seek out to gain this hands-on experience include becoming quality assurance engineers or software developers.
 Both of these jobs involve assessing clients’ needs, using that information to create new prototypes, and refining existing and new products for efficiency.

 Some companies also provide formal on-the-job training programs and mentoring.
-These programs can be an excellent way to gain experience and develop skills while beginning to get your feet wet in the field.
+These programs can be an excellent way to gain experience and develop skills while getting your feet wet in the field.

 Step Five: Develop Your Technical Skills

-Business analysts need strong technical skills to work with large data sets, analyze reports, and develop insights.
+Business analysts require strong technical skills to work with large datasets, analyze reports, and derive actionable insights.
 They should be proficient in database management, understand how to use data analysis tools such as SQL and Excel, and have a good grasp on programming languages such as Python or Java.

 Business analysts also need to be familiar with data visualization tools to create reports and presentations that communicate their findings to stakeholders.
 While you can develop the majority of these skills as you gain experience in related fields, you should also work on them during your spare time.

-There are many online courses, some free and some not, that can help you develop these technical skills.
+There are numerous online courses, some of which are free and others not, that can help you develop these technical skills.
 The International Institute of Business Analysis (IIBA) can also help you find training resources.
 Consider taking on projects on the side that can help build your resume and prove your interest in the field.

 Step Six: Consider Certification